Baku aims for Olympics buzz with Euro 2020 bid

 Azerbaijan is proposing the 68,000-capacity Baku Olympic Stadium, which will be completed ahead of hosting events at the first European Games in 2015.

 The stadium was the intended center of the 2016 and 2020 Olympics but Baku failed to reach the IOC's candidates shortlist.

 Azerbaijan state president Ilham Aliyev has already signed off full government support for the Euro 2020 project, Mammadov said.

 Aliyev also leads his nation's Olympic committee and is expected to propose Baku for hosting the 2024 Summer Games.

-"These kinds of events are breeding more trust,'' said Mammadov, who helped organize the women's Under-17 World Cup last year.
+"These kinds of events are breeding more trust,'' said Mammadov, who helped organize the women's Under-17 World Cup for FIFA last year.

 For the FIFA event, Azerbaijan brought Jennifer Lopez to headline the opening ceremony concert and Shakira performed at the final.

 The success of Azerbaijan's Euro 2020 bid could depend on having a nearby partner country to co-host one of the six groups.
 Neighboring Turkey is bidding only for the final match package.

 UEFA President Michel Platini has pledged to limit travel time for fans attending the tournament.

 "We have to see in which regional zone we are.
 We have to see what will be the priority,'' Mammadov said.